Polymer/old-docs-site/app/blog/2017-08-18-speaker-spotlight-bede.md

 title: "Polymer Summit 2017 Speaker Spotlight: Bede Overend, Simpla"
 ---

-Bede Overend of Simpla talks accessiblity and engagement on the Web, and how Polymer speeds up the process of developing with Web Components.
+Bede Overend of Simpla talks engagement on the Web, and how Polymer speeds up the process of developing with Web Components.

 **Could you tell us a bit about your favorite project you built with Polymer?**